dawnofman/cross-platform-mobile/README.md

 # Cross Platform Mobile

-This is for cross platform for mobile applications Irfan is here and supporting this project.
+This is for Cross Platform Mobile Applications
+Irfan & Vajesh are here to work together in this project.